secretstartups/handbook/sales/field-operations/sales-operations/order-management/index.html.md

 The License Delivery Review Process is a new process created to ensure that all self-managed deals result in license fulfillment.
 The goals of this process are to (1) Improve customer satisfaction by ensuring licenses are delivered in a timely manner, (2) Improve Sales efficiency by reducing time spent by sellers to chase license delivery, and (3) Prevent revenue recognition issues caused by delayed license delivery to customers.

+**In Scope:**

+- The Order Management team will review each Closed Won, sales-assisted self-managed deal to ensure initial license delivery after opportunity closure.
+- If the Order Management team determines that the license was not delivered after initial opportunity closure, the team will open a ticket with Support Engineering to request manual delivery of the license to the customer.

 **Out of Scope:**

 - The Order Management team is not customer facing, and will not speak directly to the customer regarding order or license issues.
 - The goal of this review is to ensure initial delivery is correct.
 The Order Management team will not handle requests relating to:
+  - SaaS entitlements
-  - licenses that fail
+  - Self-Managed licenses that fail when applied to the customer's instance
-  - licenses that were delivered, but are not accepted by the GitLab instance
+  - Self-Managed licenses that were delivered, but are not accepted by the GitLab instance
-  - license split requests
+  - Self-Managed license split requests
-  - license resend requests
+  - Self-Managed license re-send requests
-  - additional license send requests
+  - Self-Managed additional license send requests

 For assistance with Out of Scope license requests, please [open an Issue](/handbook/support/internal-support/#regarding-licensing-and-subscriptions) with the Support Engineering Team.